How to watch Formula E Rome E-Prix free on BBC TV - TheNewsTrace

 Formula E is heading to Rome in April with the championship heating up following an absorbing battle within the Marrakesh solar.

-RadioTimes.com has rounded up all the particulars, instances (GMT) and schedule data you want to know to watch apply periods, qualifying and the race itself dwell and free.
+RadioTimes.com has rounded up the entire particulars, occasions (GMT) and schedule data you want to know to watch follow periods, qualifying and the race itself dwell and free.

 How to watch Formula E on TV